 From enrolment to graduation our experienced Student Services Team offer personalised advice and guidance to help you with those challenges; whatever they may be.

 We aim to provide a safe space so that you can explore your own personal development in a warm and supportive environment.
-Whether that be in a booked one-to-one tutorial session or by dropping in for a quick chat (or to see our resident therapy dog) the team are here to support you in reaching your goals.
+Whether that be in a booked one-to-one tutorial session or by dropping in for a quick chat, the team are here to support you in reaching your goals.